 The Kent records are primarily coastal, but not invariably so.
-Nationally, inland records have been known on a historic basis, but these have largely disappeared 17.
+Nationally, inland records have been known on a historic basis, but these have largely disappeared.
 In Kent, however, there are several atypically inland sites.
 Its appearance in the gutter of the M20 between Ashford and Maidstone (RD, 1975 at, TQ792573) appears to be related to the saline habitat created by highway de-icing salt.
 But other post-1970 locations are not necessarily of this character: the Stour Valley at Chartham (TR15C); by the A252 between Chilham and Molash (TR0542); a wet sheep pasture at Hernhill (TR 068 599); a damp field south of Harrietsham (TQ8651); and two sites at Linton near Maidstone (TQ74P).
+There is also a record of cover along

-These records (other than Chartham) indicate an ability to grow on substrates other than coastal alluvium, as also its presence at the bottom of a disused chalk pit at Swanscombe (TQ 607 745) to which it appears to have migrated from grassland habitat (since overgrown) around the top.
+150-200m of broad verge alongside the Ashford Road above Ham Street at an elevation of over 50m, and 8-10km away from any other site.
+These records (other than Chartham) indicate an ability to grow on substrates other than coastal alluvium, as also its presence at the bottom of a disused chalk pit at Swanscombe